-Each doctoral student must successfully complete a comprehensive review, including the defense of a Doctoral Research Project (DRP) proposal, prior to implementing the DRP research study.
+Each doctoral student must successfully complete a defense of a Doctoral Research Project (DRP) proposal, prior to implementing the DRP research study.
+The culminating, summative assessment for the program is presentation of, defense of, and submission of the Doctoral Research Project.